An extraordinary new substance could

 provide 60% efficient photocells.

-Our family is keeping our fingers crossed.
+My family is keeping our fingers crossed.

 These numbers are based on insolation readings at the nearest government measurement station.
 The station at Twentynine Palms in California, for instance, receives 5,487 watt-hours per square meter.
 Bellingham International Airport receives only 3,133.
 As a result, utilities, municipalities or private groups collecting and distributing solar power will pay widely different costs for a kilowatt-hour of the stuff.